 \section{Comparison of symbolic and ordinary powers of ideals}

-In this section, we proof the Theorem \ref{p:04} on comparison of symbolic powers and ordinary powers of a radical ideal.
-As stated in Introduction, we basically follow the idea of \cite{Ein:UniBdSymPw} but using asymptotic Mather multiplier ideals.
-The crucial point is to relate the asymptotic Mather multiplier ideals of symbolic powers to ordinary powers.
+In this section, we prove the Theorem \ref{p:04} on comparison of symbolic powers and ordinary powers of a radical ideal.
+As stated in Introduction, we basically follow the idea of \cite{Ein:UniBdSymPw} but using asymptotic Mather-Jacobian multiplier ideals.
+The crucial point is to relate the asymptotic Mather-Jacobian multiplier ideals of symbolic powers to ordinary powers.
 In order to make the proof clean and transparent, we only deal with the basic case and leave the general case in a remark.